 Figure 3-2.
-Mode Dial Auto
+Mode Dial at Auto

 For example, you can't set white balance to any value other than Auto, and you can't choose a metering method or use exposure bracketing.
-You can, however, use quite a few features, as discussed in Chapter 2, including Flash Mode, some settings of Drive Mode, Smile/Face Detection, and others.
-You also can use sophisticated options such as the Raw format, which I will discuss in Chapter 4 when I discuss other Shooting menu options.
+You can, however, use quite a few features, as discussed in Chapter 2, including flash mode, some settings of drive mode, Smile/Face Detection, and others.
+You also can use sophisticated options such as the Raw format, which I will discuss in Chapter 4 when I discuss the items on the Camera Settings1 menu.

 One interesting aspect of this mode is that the camera tries to figure out what sort of subject or scene you are shooting.
-Some of the subjects the camera will attempt to detect are Baby, Portrait, Night Portrait, Night Scene, Landscape, Backlight, Low Light, and Macro.
+Some of the subjects the camera will attempt to detect are Infant, Portrait, Night Portrait, Night Scene, Landscape, Backlight, Low Light, and Macro.
 It also will try to detect certain conditions, such as whether a tripod is in use or whether the subject is walking, and it will display appropriate icons for those situations.
 So, if you see different icons when you aim at various subjects in this shooting mode, that means the camera is evaluating the scene for factors such as brightness, backlighting, the presence of human subjects, and the like, so it can use the best possible settings for the situation.

-The camera will not detect the portrait-oriented scenes (Baby, Portrait, Night Portrait, etc.) unless Face Detection is turned on in screen 6 of the Shooting menu.
+The camera will not detect the portrait-oriented scenes (Infant, Portrait, Night Portrait, etc.) unless Face Detection is turned on in screen 14 of the Camera Settings1 menu.